civo/docs/content/docs/kubernetes/config/kubernetes-volumes.md

 NAME                READY   STATUS    RESTARTS   AGE civo-vol-test-pod   1/1     Running   0          54s
 ```

-## Expanding the PersistentVolume after creation
+## Expanding the PersistentVolume After Creation

 Civo supports the capability of offline expansion for volumes, which entails specific requirements for resizing operations.

 Offline expansion means that the volume must first be unmounted before any resizing can take place.
 This unmounting process involves ensuring that the volume is no longer in use, typically requiring the deletion or termination of any associated Pods utilizing the volume.

 The necessity for unmounting the volume is critical, as it helps to avoid potential conflicts or inconsistencies that could arise if the volume were modified while still actively mounted.
 By ensuring the volume is completely detached from any workloads during the resizing operation, the process can be executed reliably and without risk to the integrity of the data or the application.